composablesys/collabs/demos/selector/README.md

 ## Deployment

-`dist/selector.html` is a [standalone container](TODO: guide about how works offline, in sandbox, easily redistributed, etc.).
-It can used in any [container host](TODO).
+`dist/selector.html` is the compiled container.
+It can used in any container host.